xgandibleux/MOP/README.md

 # j2objSimplex
-Academic simplex with two objectives.
+Academic and minimalist simplex algorithm with two objectives.

 This code is an extended version of the single objective simplex algorithm's implementation described in chapter 5 of [Julia programming for Operations Research (Changhyun Kwon)](http://www.chkwon.net/julia/).

 This version corresponds to the simplex parametric which handles two linear objectives.

 This implementation has been done for teaching purposes.
 Comments are partially written in french.
+Notations are compliant with the lecture notes of "Integer Programming" (track "optimization in operations research" of the master in computer science, University of Nantes, France).